Evolutionarily Stable Stackelberg Equilibrium: Experiments

 The model has several parameters, whose interpretations are summarized in Table~\ref{ta:params}.
 Note that in the code additional parameters $a_0, a_1, a_2, a_3$ are defined, with

 We ran experiments comparing the algorithm for computing a Stackelberg equilibrium~\cite{Ganzfried24:Computing} to our new algorithm for computing OSESS on a problem instance using the same parameter values that have been previously used~\cite{Kleshnina23:SEG}, which are provided in Table~\ref{ta:param-values}.
-Both approaches involve solving QCQPs using Gurobi's nonconvex mixed-integer quadratically-constrained programming (MIQCP) solver version 11.0.3 build v11.0.3rc0~\cite{Gurobi26:Gurobi} with Java version 14.0.2.
+Both approaches involve solving QCQPs using Gurobi's nonconvex mixed-integer quadratically-constrained programming (MIQCP) solver version 11.0.3~\cite{Gurobi26:Gurobi}.
 Gurobi's nonconvex MIQCP solver guarantees global optimality (up to a numerical tolerance).
 We used Gurobi's default numerical tolerance value of $10^{-6}.$ We used Gurobi's default values for all settings other than DualReductions which we set to 0 since we observed improved performance by disabling aggressive presolve reductions.
-We used an Intel Core i7-1065G7 processor with base clock speed of 1.30 GHz (and maximum turbo boost speed of up to 3.9 GHz) with 16 GB of RAM under 64-bit Windows 11 (8 logical cores/threads).
+We used an Intel Core i7-1065G7 processor with 8 threads and 16 GB of RAM.

 The main results from our experiments are depicted in Table~\ref{ta:results}.
 Note that the optimal physician strategies ($\mathbf{m}^*$) vary slightly between the two solutions, and the optimal quality of life $Q^*$ is slightly higher for the OSESS solution than the SE solution.
 The SE algorithm ran significantly faster than the OSESS algorithm (around 2 seconds versus 2.2 minutes).
 Both algorithms are based on KKT necessary optimality conditions and require the application of \emph{ex-post} certification procedures to ensure global optimality.
 For both algorithms we recompute the values of $Q$ and $G_i$ exactly by calculating them directly from the solutions output from Gurobi (since the values of $Q$ and $G_i$ in the optimizations themselves contain numerical error).
 For the OSESS algorithm the certification procedure obtains $G^{max}_1 = \num{7.85e-5}$, $G^{max}_2 = \num{1.41e-4},$ which are both significantly below $\epsilon_{inv} = 10^{-3}$, so we conclude that our solution is in fact an OSESS.
 As it turns out, running the same certification procedure on the Stackelberg equilibrium solution obtains $G^{max}_1 = \num{8.00e-5}$, $G^{max}_2 = \num{1.42e-4},$ which are also both significantly below $\epsilon_{inv} = 10^{-3}$.
 So for these particular game parameters it turns out that the SE solution obtained is also an OSESS, though this will not be the case in general.